 You’ll need completely dried okra pods for this recipe (see the photos).
 It’s best to allow them to dry out on the plant.
 Once you’ve got your dried okra pods, it’s time to harvest the seeds!
 You’ll be able to see the seams where the seeds are so use your fingers to split them open.
 Each pod has a few different seems behind which are the seeds.

 Once you’ve harvested your seeds, measure them out.
-You’ll need at least 2 tbsp for a small cup of French press coffee (or 3 tbsp if you like more of a “dark roast” type of flavor).
+You’ll need at least 2 tablespoons for a cup of French press coffee.

 Grind your seeds in a coffee grinder just as you would coffee beans.
 Add them to a French press.
-Cover the beans with 8-12 oz of just boiled water then gently stir with a wooden spoon.
-Cover with the lid and allow the coffee to brew for 4 minutes.
-After 4 minutes, press the plunger down to strain out the grounds, then pour into a mug.
+Cover the beans with 8-12 ounces of just-boiled water then gently stir with a wooden spoon.
+Cover with the lid and allow the coffee to brew for 4-5 minutes.
+Press the plunger down to strain out the grounds, then pour into a mug.

 Notes